tupleapp/pair-programming-guide/_pages/antipatterns.md

 ### Unequal screen access

 Sit so that the monitor is __between__ the two of you.
-Make sure both of you can see it equally well.
+Make sure both of you can see it equally well (consider bumping up font sizes).

 If one person is tucked off to the side, it will create a subconscious unequal hierarchy.